OfficeDev/office-js-docs-reference/docs/requirement-sets/word/word-api-online-requirement-set.md

 Once the API is in a cross-platform requirement set, you should remove or edit the `isSetSupported` check.
 This will enable your add-in's feature on other platforms.
 Be sure to test the feature on those platforms when making this change.

 > [!IMPORTANT]
 > Your manifest cannot specify `WordApiOnline 1.1` as an activation requirement.
-It is not a valid value to use in the [Set element](/javascript/api/manifest/set).
+It isn't a valid value to use in the [Set element](/javascript/api/manifest/set).

 ## API list